kaleido-io/documentstore-snippets/README.md

    - **received**: there is confirmation that the document has been received.
    - **failed**: an error occurred that prevented the document from being received.

-> Tip: open two terminal windows and run the event snippet in one, and the transfer snippet in the other to see how events in action.
+> Tip: open two terminal windows and run the event snippet in one, and the transfer snippet in the other to see events in action.

 To run the sample code: `npm run events`